JoeyStanley/jekyll-for-designers/cv.md

 **Joseph A. Stanley** (accepted).
 "Regional patterns in prevelar raising." *American Speech*.
 <a href="/downloads/210409-regional_prevelar.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

-**Joseph A. Stanley** (in press).
-"A comparison of turn-of-the-century and turn-of-the-millennium speech in Georgia." *Proceedings of the 6th Annual Linguistics Conference at UGA.*
+**Joseph A. Stanley** (2022).
+"A comparison of turn-of-the-century and turn-of-the-millennium speech in Georgia." *Proceedings of the 6th Annual Linguistics Conference at UGA.* Linguistics Society at UGA, Athens, GA.
+<a href="https://linguistics.uga.edu/cp2019-stanley" class="link" target="_blank" title="link to this paper online"></a>
-<a href="/downloads/200801-proc_lcuga6.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>
+<a href="/downloads/220119-lcuga6_proc.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

 **Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (2021).
 "Back vowel dynamics and distinctions in Southern American English." *Journal of English Linguistics* 49(4): 389--418. https://doi.org/10.1177/00754242211043163.
 <a href="https://doi.org/10.1177/00754242211043163" class="link" target="_blank" title="link to JEngL online"></a>